koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 ## Appendix: Random notes

 1. The learning rate on $q^\pi$ should control the total amount of reinforcement from a single reward source.
-2. The at-convergence learned policy will, in our tabular setting, be invariant to constant shifts of the reward function and, when $\gamma=1$, to constant shifts of $q^\pi$’s initialization.
+2. The at-convergence learned policy will, in our tabular setting, be invariant to constant shifts of the reward function and, when $\gamma=1$, to constant shifts of $q^\pi$'s initialization.
    1. However, perhaps decreasing rewards everywhere encourages exploration and increasing rewards encourages temporary mode collapse?
    2. Multiplying all rewards by a positive scalar $c>0$ will extremize the policy probabilities in a rather simple way, by taking them to the $c$<sup>th</sup> power and then renormalizing.
 This is equivalent to a change in temperature for the softmax distribution.